ArJayTee/RNN_Datasets/README.md

 # RNN_Datasets
-Various .txt files for Text Generation
+- Various .txt files for Text Generation
-All numbers removed from texts.
+- All numbers removed from texts.
-Each book is joined as one line.
+- Each book is joined as one line.
-UTF-8 encoding
+- UTF-8 encoding

 ## Sci-Fi Text Corpus
--
+- downloaded from Kaggle.com

 Books Included are: